-Welcome New York surfers, swimmers and beach-goers to your first line of protection against getting sick at our beaches.
-See today’s NYC Beach Water Quality Rating from Surfrider Blue Water Task Force.
+Welcome New York surfers, swimmers and beach-goers.
+Surfrider NYC’s Blue Water Task Force is your first line of defense against getting sick from bacteria at Rockaway beaches.
+See today’s Water Quality Rating.

 From Memorial Day to Labor Day, NYC Parks Department tests city beaches weekly for waste bacteria, and closes beaches when results are above a threshold.
 That means during the rest of the year we swim and surf without a clue as to water quality.
 The big variable is aging local waste treatment plants that go into “bypass mode” when it rains above 1/4 inch, dumping untreated waste into bays adjacent to both Rockaway and Long Beach.

 To address this information gap, we have kicked off a year-round water testing campaign at Rockaway Beach, NY.
 We test for the same bacteria, and will publish results on our website.
 If you surf, you check the weather and waves before you go.
 Now you can check water quality, too.